MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 The following table resumes the previous examples times:

-* It consider the LCD frequency is 62.5Hz (16ms).
+* It consider the display frequency is 62.5Hz (16ms).
 * *Drawing time* is the time let to the application to perform its drawings and call ``Display.flush()``.
 In our examples, the time between the last drawing and the call to ``Display.flush()`` is 1ms.
 * *FPS* and *CPU load* are calculated from examples times.
-* *Max drawing time* is the maximum time let to the application to perform its drawings, without overlapping next LCD tearing signal (when tearing is enabled).
+* *Max drawing time* is the maximum time let to the application to perform its drawings, without overlapping next display tearing signal (when tearing is enabled).

 +----------+-------------+--------------------+------------------+---------------------+-----------+---------------+------------------------+
 |  Tearing |  Nb buffers |  Drawing time (ms) |  Flush time (ms) |  DMA copy time (ms) |  FPS (Hz) |  CPU load (%) |  Max drawing time (ms) |